Location of Adventure

 Our Private Leaders

-Flights round-trip from Miami to Cuba, accommodations as described in the itinerary, a complimentary post-trip hotel night in Miami, meals from dinner on Day 1 to breakfast on final day except for one dinner at leisure, purified drinking water, services of NHA Expedition Leader and local guides, mandatory medical evacuation insurance, Cuban visa, most gratuities, all permits, entrance fees and taxes.
+Flights round-trip from Miami to Cuba, accommodations as described in the itinerary, meals from dinner on Day 1 to breakfast on final day except for one dinner at leisure, purified drinking water, services of NHA Expedition Leader and local guides, mandatory medical evacuation insurance, Cuban visa, most gratuities, all permits, entrance fees and taxes.

-Travel to and from start and end point of trip (Cienfuegos and Havana, Cuba), optional additional accommodations and services in Miami, alcoholic beverages, passport fees, optional activities, some gratuities, items of a personal nature (phone calls, laundry, etc.), airline baggage fees, airport and departure taxes, optional additional travel insurance.
+Travel to and from Miami, optional additional accommodations and services in Miami, alcoholic beverages, passport fees, optional activities, some gratuities, items of a personal nature (phone calls, laundry, etc.), airline baggage fees, airport and departure taxes, optional additional travel insurance.